AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 # Questions & Hypotheses

-## Questions:
+## Questions

 **1. Which Countries have won the highest Number of Medals?**
-  - **1.1.** This can provide a clear idea of countries' rankings based on their Medal winnings in various sports.
+  - **1.1.** This can provide a clear idea of countries' ranking based on their Medal winnings in various sports.
   - **1.2.** This can demonstrate which countries excel in sports.

 **2. What Sports are most popular?**